NgoQuangPhuc273/OSCAR-Prediction-Data-Project/README.md

 ## V. Future Work:
-The hardest and most frustrate work for us in this project so far is properly extracting the data from different websites, cleaning and merging data to create a perfect unbias data set.
+The hardest and most frustrate work for us in this project so far is properly extracting the data from different websites, cleaning (unformated names and numbers, general stemming and lemmatization) and merging data to create a perfect unbias primary data set.

-Hence, our future work will only focus on:
+Hence, our future work will focus on:

 - Fixing bugs resulted from box office extracting and add cannes data to the dataset.
 - Finish prediction file based on results from Random Forest Classifier.